Circus – Origins

 Philosophy – Socratic Wisdom

-In contrast, if you have never studied philosophy, you probably do not have much of an idea of what philosophy really is.
-Maybe, you think, philosophy is just a bunch of people sitting around talking about their opinions.
-There are no right answers, everyone can think what they want, and it’s all just a matter of individual perspective (whatever that means).
+Some think that philosophy is just a bunch of people sitting around talking about whatever comes to mind.
+There are no right answers, everyone can think whatever they want, and it’s all just unchecked whims of opinion.
+(Spoiler alert: it’s not.)

-Or maybe you think—as certain bookstore sections may lead you to believe—studying philosophy involves magic crystals, tarot cards, discovering your aura, and thinking that the universe talks to you about small choices in your life, like whether you should have a latte or sparkling water with your superfood smoothie.
-Maybe anything spooky and elusive and weird is what makes something philosophy.
+Some think studying philosophy involves magic crystals, tarot cards, or discovering your aura.
+Or perhaps it involves thinking that the universe talks to you about small choices in your life, like whether you should have a latte or sparkling water with your superfood smoothie.
+Maybe anything spooky, elusive, new age, or unexplainable is what makes something philosophy.
 (Spoiler alert: it’s not.)

 But this isn’t the case.
 And sadly, unlike the circus, philosophy has had a chronically poor public relations problem.
 Not only do most people have an inaccurate conception of what philosophy is, most people don’t even know or care that their conception of philosophy is mistaken.